Bistro helps raise money for homeless, needy helped by St. David's Jubilee Center

-ROTONDA WEST — Hundreds gathered Saturday at Noy's Bistro and Lounge to support St. David's Jubilee Center at the fourth annual breakfast fundraiser.
+Hundreds gathered Saturday at Noy’s Bistro and Lounge to support St. David’s Jubilee Center at the fourth-annual brunch fundraiser.

 Noy’s owner Jason Vollmer worked all morning toward his goal to raise more than $5,000 for the church ministry that helps the homeless and needy.